 - (1) A run-on control system to prevent flow onto the active and/or closed portions of the landfill during the peak discharge from a 25-year storm; - (2) A run-off control system from the active and/or closed portions of the landfill to collect and control at least the water volume resulting from a 24-hour, 25-year storm. - (3) On-site drainage structures to carry incident precipitation from the disposal site so as to minimize the generation of leachate, erosion and sedimentation.
 Run-off from the active and/or closed portions of the landfill unit must be handled in accordance with 335-13-4-.01(2)(a), and (b) and shall be routed to a settling basin or other sedimentation control structure to remove sediment prior to release onto adjacent properties or waters.

-Amended: July 21, 1988; November 2, 1993; July 26, 1996.
+History: November 18, 1981; Amended: July 21, 1988.
+Amended: Filed September 28, 1993; effective November 2, 1993.
+Amended: Filed June 21, 1996; effective July 26, 1996.

-335-13-4-.18 Liners and Leachate Collection.
+335-13-4-.18 Liners And Leachate Collection.